fa-fajrin/DKatalis-parking-lot/README.md

 python3 parking-lot.py your_filename
 ```

-For example, I've provided a list of commands in the commands.txt file.
+For example, I've provided two files that containt a list of commands in `example-1.txt` and `example-2.txt`.
 You can try it on your local machine by running:
 ```
 python3 parking-lot.py example-1.txt
 ```